 If you feel a strong desire to take your pain medication repeatedly, even after the pain passes, or if you find you have been using higher doses to feel relief, then these are signs you are dependent on it.
 Opioid painkiller dependence can lead to loss of control over how much to take and the inability to stop, even if it hurts people’s health, their job or their family and friends.
-When the desire to take opioid painkillers becomes so compulsive that it results in these kind of harmful consequences, it can be considered an opioid addiction.
+When the desire to take opioid painkillers becomes so compulsive that it results in these kind of harmful consequences, it can be considered an opioid dependence.

 What are opioids and is my medicine an opioid?

 Opioids are psychoactive chemicals that relieve pain.
 The pain-relieving effects of opioids are due to decreased perception of pain, decreased reaction to pain, as well as increased pain tolerance.
 Opioids can also create feelings of euphoria, because they affect parts of the brain that make us feel good.
 As time goes on, opioid medications can alter the brain’s chemistry so people begin to feel like they need more and more of the drug, just to get through the day.
 This leads to taking higher doses and an increasing dependence.

 As they contain narcotic and psychotropic (affecting the mental state) substances, opioids are among the medications controlled by International, European and national regulations.
 This is why most opioids are prescribed by a doctor.

 Some common opioid painkillers can include codeine, tramadol, oxycodone, fentanyl and morphine.
 Millions of prescriptions are written every year for opioid painkillers in Australia, so as you can imagine, there are many people like you at risk of becoming dependent on them.

 Who becomes addicted to opioid painkillers?

-Anyone who has suffered from chronic pain and has been given a prescription for opioid painkillers is at risk of dependence.
+Anyone who has suffered from chronic pain and has been given a prescription for opioid painkillers is at risk of addiction.
 Men, women, business people, tradies, young and old – all are susceptible, so you are not alone.2